 Please note that:

 - The individual deadlines given are non-negotiable.
 Applications not completed by the deadline given will be rejected without exceptions.

-- Two weeks is a relatively short time to complement your application if you e.g. need to take a language test or collect additional application documents.
-In 2019 admission, our application deadline (4 January) is also very close to Christmas and New Year, which is a common holiday season in many European universities.
+- Two weeks is a relatively short time to complement your application especially if you need to take a language test or collect additional application documents.
+In the 2019 admission, our application deadline (4 January) is also very close to the Christmas and New Year, which are common holiday seasons in many countries.
 To ensure that you have a maximum time to complement your application, you should apply soon after our application period begins.
-We check the submitted applications in order of arrival and that way, you will have until our application deadline (up to seven weeks) to complement your application, if anything is missing or not accepted.
+We check the submitted online applications in order of arrival and that way, you will have until our application deadline (= up to seven weeks) to complement your application, if anything is missing or not accepted.

 I cannot get the officially attested paper documents / my language test result before the application deadline / the individual deadline given.
 Can you make an exception?

 No. Our admission requirements have been available on our website several months before the application deadline.
 To ensure a fair and equal treatment of all applicants, no exceptions will be made to either the admission requirements or the deadlines.

 It falls under the responsibility of the applicant to start preparing for the admission period early enough to reserve time for national holidays, mail delivery problems, strikes or other exceptional circumstances.

 I will get my language test result two days after the application deadline.
 What can I do?